<img alt="" src="https://secure.agile-company-365.com/781893.png" style="display:none;">

 venipuncture is outdated. what's the alternative?

-Traditional venipuncture for blood testing is a resource-heavy service for hospitals and independent labs to provide as well as an inconvenience for patients.
-Accurate diagnoses, drug development, and research findings from blood samples are crucial to medical advancement and patient care, but there’s got to be something better than venipuncture.
-The time has finally come.
+Accurate diagnoses, drug development, and research findings from blood samples are crucial to medical advancement and patient care, but the time has finally come for blood collection alternatives.

-The new, refined method for blood sample collection is known as microsampling.
-This innovative method, long used in neonatal settings, makes diagnosing and monitoring patients much simpler.
-Blood microsampling can save your organization money, increase lab staff productivity and send patient satisfaction soaring.
-The cumbersome, slow and inefficient venipuncture blood sampling process has been revolutionized into a simple, straightforward process for animal research and drug trials as well.
-Venipuncture has become outdated because:
+An advanced and convenient method for blood sample collection is known as microsampling.
+This innovative method, long used in neonatal settings, makes diagnosing and monitoring research study subjects or patients much simpler.
+Blood microsampling can easily be performed in remote settings, which can save your organization money, increase lab staff productivity, and boost study volunteer recruitment.

 Learn more about the refined process of microsampling, an innovative, simplified, and improved alternative to venipuncture.
 Contact a microsampling specialist today.